DeepGPU/FacialBRDFCapture/README.md

 # FacialBRDFCapture
 Personal implementation of disney's paper:
-'Single-Shot High-Quality Facial Geometry and Skin Appearance Capture'
+2020, J Riviere et al., Single-Shot High-Quality Facial Geometry and Skin Appearance Capture
 https://www.youtube.com/watch?v=H_iiIl4EqHU

 To apply the techniques discussed in the paper, a data preparation step is required to process the captured images.
 Although I implemented the data preparation step in a separate project, this repository will only include the main part of the paper.
 Instead, I will provide pre-processed data so that you can run the main algorithm directly.